beetbox/beets/CONTRIBUTING.rst

 Writing tests is done by adding or modifying files in folder `test`_.
 Take a look at `https://github.com/beetbox/beets/blob/master/test/test_template.py#L224`_ to get a basic view on how tests are written.
-Despite using ``pytest`` as a test runner, we prefer to write tests using the standard `unittest`_ testing framework.
+We currently allow writing tests with either `unittest`_ or `pytest`_.

 Any tests that involve sending out network traffic e.g. an external API call, should be skipped normally and run under our weekly `integration